mwinche/httpignore/README.md

 #### ignored()

-Returns a promise which resolves with an array of all the filters that are being applied via the `.httpignore` files.
+Returns a promise which resolves with an array of all the filters that are being applied via the `httpignore` files.

 #### files()